 1. Three-dimensional elements

 After a quick rise to popularity, the flat design style used on the web is going to incorporate some 3D effects this year.
-You can already see this trend in replacing sharp boxed corners with rounder ones and the return of subtle shadows.
+You can already see this trend in replacing sharp box corners with rounder ones and the return of subtle shadows.

 2. Black and white palettes

 When your goal is to capture visitors and control their mood you must focus on the colour of your website.
-Colours can make your interface more user-friendly while making your brand unified and sturdier.
+Colours can make your interface more user-friendly while making your brand unified and powerful.
 Many believe that black and white palettes are going to gain more popularity in 2019.

 The black and white palette makes us look at things differently.
 It makes the shapes and textures of a website more prominent.
 Adding a third colour to this palette will help to guide the visitor’s attention to the important areas of a page.